jodersky/homepage/README.md

 # My Homepage
-Available at http://www.jodersky.ch.
-Generated with jekyll.
+Available at https://jakob.odersky.com.
+Generated with pandoc and make.